osg-htc/user-school-2018/docs/materials/day3/part2-ex1-matlab.md

 			:::file
 			request_disk = 2GB

 1. Submit the job using `condor_submit`.
+While you're waiting for the job to run, you can remove the `v90` directory from your home folder to clear up that space.

-1. After it completes, the job should have produced a file called `results.txt`
+1. After it completes, the job should have produced a file called `results.txt`.